-Note: This is subclass of unittest.
-TestCase (or unittest2.
-TestCase if available).
+Note: This is subclass of unittest.TestCase.

 3.13.7.2 passlib.utils.binary - Binary Helper Functions

 Warning: This module is primarily used as an internal support module.
 Its interface has not been finalized yet, and may be changed somewhat between major releases of Passlib, as the internal code is cleaned up and simplified.